perfectyorg/perfecty-push-wp/README.txt

 - Self-hosted: total control of your information, and no need of third-party integrations.
 - Migrate users from other Push Notifications providers like OneSignal.
 - PWA Friendly (Tested with Super PWA) and AMP plugins (Transitional mode).
 - Send Push Notifications on posts publishing.
+Also supports custom posts.
 You can use the feature image of the post or customize the title.
 - Send custom Push Notifications: you can easily change the icon, the image or the URL to open.
 - See the stats in the Dashboard.
 - Customizable public widget.